Dhebug/Encounter/FloppyBuilderVersion/documentation/memory.md

 ----
 [^1]: You can think of the 65536 bytes of memory as being made of 256 "pages" of 256 bytes.
+[^2]: Quite a few operations are faster on the 6502 if you do not cross a page boundary
+[^3]: Operations done in zero page are faster for the 6502 because there is one less byte to load to compute the location in memory